cloudevents/spec/spec.md

    specification will be rendered by a network gateway on behalf of the producer.

-2) Applications consume events originating from devices and/or people and/or applications/-modules/-instances for display, archival, analytics, workflow processing, or other handling.
+   For example, a weather station transmits a 12 byte event payload indicating weather conditions once every 5 minutes over LoRaWAN.
+A LoRaWAN gateway might then be used to publish the event to an Internet destination and in the Cloud Events format.
+The weather station is the producer and the intermediary gateway plays a middleware role (see 3).

-   Platform tools and applications consume events for the purpose of monitoring the condition and/or providing transparency into the operation of a business solution and its foundational building blocks.
+2) Applications consume events for the purposes such as display, archival, analytics, workflow processing, monitoring the condition and/or providing transparency into the operation of a business solution and its foundational building blocks.

-   The consumer application might reside on server hosts or on a device of any kind.
+   The consumer application could run anywhere, such as on a server or a device.

    A consuming application will typically be interested in:
    - distinguishing events such that the exact same event is not